flengyel/Zettel/README.md

 ---

 This repository contains a Zettel template and an abbreviated Zettel template for use with a software implementation of the Zettelkasten Method.
 The Zettelkasten Method is documented online at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) on the [Zettelkasten.de](https://zettelkasten.de) site and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
 The templates are intended to be self-documenting.
 Further documentation and sample Zettels may be added to the repository in the future.
+See the wiki for software configuration notes.

 As of February 21, 2021, the template was developed for Zettlr 2.2.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10; it has not been tried with other software.